SCB-TechX/saber_flutter_ui/docs/docs/core-components/inputs/checkbox.md

 ![checkbox button](/img/docs/core-components/inputs/checkbox.png)

 ## Example

-Here is an example of `Checkbox` widgets wrapped in Row, `CheckboxListTile` widgets and Checkbox widgets wrapped in `ListTiles`.
+Here is an example of `Checkbox` widgets wrapped in Row, `CheckboxListTile` widgets and Checkbox widgets are wrapped in `ListTiles`.

 ```dart
 import 'package:flutter/material.dart';